uqlibrary/technology-training/R/Installation.md

 # R Installation instructions

+These instructions have been last updated on Nov 1st, 2017.
+Some of the links might need to be checked again for new updates.

 The UQ Library Centre for Digital Scholarship (CDS) is offering free R sessions.
 CDS provides software training and consultation sessions to students and staff.
 Our aim is to equip the UQ community with digital tools to perform data analysis and management in a clear and reproducible way.